enogrob/rails_comment_analysis/README.md

 ## Summary

-**Project Comment Analysis** is a Ruby on Rails 8 API application designed to automate the import, translation, analysis, and approval of user-generated comments from external sources.
+**Rails Comment Analysis** is a Ruby on Rails 8 API application designed to automate the import, translation, analysis, and approval of user-generated comments from external sources.
 The system fetches user, post, and comment data from a public API, translates comment bodies, and applies keyword-based approval logic.
 It is built for developers, data analysts, and teams seeking to automate comment moderation and gain insights into comment quality and trends.

 **Key features:**
 - Automated import of users, posts, and comments from external APIs
 - Real-time translation of comment bodies using LibreTranslate
 - Keyword-based comment approval and rejection
-- Statistical analysis of comment lengths (mean, median, stddev)
+- **Statistical analysis** of comment lengths (mean, median, stddev)
-- RESTful and legacy API endpoints for analysis, progress, and keyword management
+- **RESTful and legacy API endpoints** for analysis, progress, and keyword management
-- Background processing with Sidekiq and Redis for scalable analysis
+- **Background processing** with Sidekiq and Redis for scalable analysis
-- Full test coverage with RSpec and SimpleCov
+- **Full test coverage** with RSpec and SimpleCov

-**Target audience:**
-This project is ideal for teams building moderation tools, researchers analyzing comment data, and developers seeking a reference for layered Rails API architecture with background jobs and external integrations.

 **Relevance:**
-The project demonstrates best practices in Rails API design, background job processing, and test-driven development.
+The project demonstrates best practices in Rails API design (well-aligned with SOLID principles) background job processing, and test-driven development.
 Its modular, service-oriented structure and use of modern gems make it a strong reference for scalable, maintainable API projects.

----

 ## Architecture